 The surname Karla is a patronymic, derived from the first name of the father.
 It comes from the Old German personal name Karl from the Latin Carolus.
 The name became popular at an early date in France and surrounding territories because of the famed Emperor Charlemagne (ca.741-814).
 However, the name was mostly only used amongst the nobility and did not spread to the lower classes until the 17th century.
 At that time it became popular with The Roman Catholic population, due to devotion to Karl Borromaues who was the Cardinal and Archbishop of Mailand.
 With Romantic movement of the 19th century, the name re-emerged as the lives and names of the ancient knights and kings were glamorized.

-Another 135 words (10 lines of text) covering the years 1275, 1400, 1450, and 1560 are included under the topic Early Karla History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Karla research.
+Another 53 words (4 lines of text) covering the years 1275, 1400, 1450, and 1560 are included under the topic Early Karla History in all our PDF Extended History products and printed products wherever possible.

 ^ Filby, P. William, Meyer, Mary K., Passenger and immigration lists index : a guide to published arrival records of about 500,000 passengers who came to the United States and Canada in the seventeenth, eighteenth, and nineteenth centuries.
 1982-1985 Cumulated Supplements in Four Volumes Detroit, Mich. : Gale Research Co., 1985, Print (ISBN 0-8103-1795-8)